energywebfoundation/ocn-node/examples/README.md

     | - ocn-node/
 ```

-Then change directory to `ocn-node` (using the `develop` branch) and run the network:
+Then change directory to `ocn-node` and run the network:

 ```
 cd ocn-node
-git checkout develop
 docker-compose up
 ```

-The first build will take a few minutes but subsequent docker-compose up commands will be much faster.
+The first build will take a few minutes but subsequent `docker-compose up` commands will be much faster.
 Whilst the Docker
 images are being built, you may look over the details of the network below, which may or may not mean anything depending
 on prior knowledge of Ethereum blockchain technology.
 Don't worry if they do not, as they will be explained in the following
 section when we walk through the example requests.

-- OCN Registry smart contract deployed on a development Ethereum blockchain (ganache)
+- OCN Registry smart contract deployed on a local development Ethereum blockchain (ganache)
     - address: `0x345cA3e014Aaf5dcA488057592ee47305D9B3e10`
     - owner: `0x627306090abaB3A6e1400e9345bC60c78a8BEf57`
 - A Wallet containing 20 addresses each pre-funded with 100 ETH